 In addition to courses, students spend a lot of time in a laboratory setting doing test and diagnostic work.
 Students also learn to work with logarithmic and trigonometric functions.
 In order to learn the skills required in this field, participants study:

 Graduates of AS programs in electronics technology should be well suited to take on any job that involves working with engineers, testing electronics products, providing maintenance or troubleshooting solutions.
 Popular career options include:

 - Electronics technician

 - Electronics engineering technician

 - Engineering assistant

 - Service or sales representatives

-Electrical and electronic engineering technicians are expected to experience a 2% decrease in employment growth between 2014 and 2024.
-These workers earned a median salary of $61,130 as of 2015, per the U.S. Bureau of Labor Statistics.
+Electrical and electronic engineering technicians are expected to experience little or no change in employment growth between 2018 and 2028.
+These workers earned a median salary of $64,330 as of 2018, per the U.S. Bureau of Labor Statistics.

 Continuing Education Information